 Hepatitis B isn’t common in young Australians because children born here are routinely immunised against it as part of the National Immunisation Program.
-The first of four free vaccination shots is usually give within a week of birth, with the others following at 2, 4 and 6 months of age (often in combination with other vaccinations).
+The first of four free vaccination shots is usually given within a week of birth, with the others following at 2, 4 and 6 months of age (often in combination with other vaccinations).
 Babies who are born very prematurely or have a low birth weight get an additional free hepatitis B vaccine at 12 months.

 Hepatitis C is also rare in Australian children, due to to the fact that is is usually quite hard to transmit: it can only happen when blood containing the virus enters another person’s bloodstream.
 Household contact could lead to this happening, for example if a child uses a toothbrush belonging to an adult living with hepatitis C, or if they receive a needlestick injury after finding injecting equipment belonging to an adult.
 There is also a small risk of transmission if the mother breastfeeds with cracked or bleeding nipples.